• What makes Asheville a popular destination?

 Guests are invited to stop by for a cocktail and light afternoon snacks or to settle in for the dinner main event.
 The dinner menu includes appetizers, salads, Small Plates for sharing and delicious entrees.
 There is also an extensive wine list featuring sustainably sourced grapes.

-Rhubarb, 7 SW Pack Square, Asheville, NC 28801, 828 785 1503
+Address: Rhubarb, 7 SW Pack Square, Asheville, NC 28801, 828 785 1503

-Curate Bar de Tapas, Asheville, NC
+Curate Bar de Tapas

-Curate Bar de Tapas, Asheville, NC
+Curate Bar de Tapas

 © Curate Bar de Tapas

-Built in a former 1927 bus depot in the heart of Asheville’s historic downtown district, Cúrate Bar de Tapas is a stylish tapas bar that celebrates traditional Spanish cuisine in a warm and welcoming setting.
+Built in a former 1927 bus depot in the heart of Asheville’s historic downtown district, Curate Bar de Tapas is a stylish tapas bar that celebrates traditional Spanish cuisine in a warm and welcoming setting.

 Cúrate’s delicious and ever-changing menu will take you on a journey to Spain where dishes boast fire engine-red peppers, huge black olives and golden dollops of the smoothest virgin olive oil.
 In true Spanish style, eating good food is a celebration to be shared with friends and family and this vibrant atmosphere shines through in every corner of the restaurant.